crdoconnor/devkey/README.rst

 Three Step Quickstart
 =====================

-Step 1: Install like so: "sudo pip install projectkey ; sudo activate-global-python-argcomplete"
+Step 1: Install like so: "sudo pip install projectkey"

 Step 2: Create a key.py file in the *root* folder of your project like this::